dailybruin/interactive.2014.wake-of-the-storm/README.md

 ***

 Note: This site is in active development.
-Use of any part of this outside of the UCLA Daily Bruin is strictly prohibited without written permission.
+Use of any part of this repo outside of the UCLA Daily Bruin without written permission is strictly prohibited.